 If you pay a water bill, you have water that comes from a municipal water utility.
 The water utility tests the water regularly and makes sure that you have safe drinking water.
 Most utilities in Dane County also test for PFAS.
 By the end of 2023, they will be required to do so.
 Contact your municipality for information.

-- You may want to test for water quality problems that may come from your plumbing, like lead, copper, manganese or bacterial contamination.
+- You can test for water quality problems that may come from your plumbing, like lead, copper, manganese or bacterial contamination.

-- Test drinking water for lead if you know there is lead piping or solder where you live, or in the system that brings water to where you live.
-Galvanized steel pipes can also add lead to the water.
-We can help figure out if you have lead pipes.
-Call our office at (608) 242-6515.
+- We can help figure out if you have lead pipes.
+Call us at (608) 242-6515.
 This website can also help you find out.
-Lead levels may vary widely throughout the home so don’t rely on just one good test may not be the final answer.
+Lead levels may vary widely throughout the home so don’t rely on just one good test.

-- If your water is cloudy or discolored, it may be due to flushing of water mains which is part of normal cleaning and maintenance.
-The cloudiness and discoloration should clear up after running the water for a few minutes.
+- Water can look cloudy or discolored when water mains are flushed for cleaning and maintenance.
+The water should clear up after running for a few minutes.
 It does not usually mean testing is needed.
 If the water does not become clear, call your local water utility.